Andrey2470T/adv_vehicles/README.md

 ## API Documentation
 ###adv_vehicles.register_vehicle(vehicle_name, vehicle_properties, vehicle_item)
---Registers a vehicle in the game.
+--Registers a vehicle in the game as an entity and an item spawner for it.

 *vehicle_name* is entity string.
 *vehicle_properties* is a table with following fields: